Parents with an HIE Newborn

 Advocate for Your Child

 As a parent of a child with HIE, you will likely need to become an advocate for your child.
-Working with healthcare providers, educators, and therapists could help ensure your child gets the necessary care and support.
+Working with healthcare providers, educators, and therapists will help ensure your child gets the necessary care and support.

 It’s important to be proactive and communicate clearly with the people involved in your child’s care.
 Be bold and ask questions.
 Speak up if you feel your child’s needs are not being met.